LMGsec/Magic-Unicorn-Tool/README.md

+## Update 2018-07-06

+Access to the Activities API has been removed by Microsoft.
+The retriever tools will no longer pull report data.

 ## Magic-Unicorn-Tool

 This is the beta release of our Office 365 Activities API report parsing tool.
 It is offered under the BSD License.